TomKrauss/pks-edit/doc/markdown.md

 }
 ```

 Some more text at the end.
-And finally an image.
+And finally an image or: what was the Internet invented for?

 ![Fritz the Cat](cat.bmp)